-Attorney or lawyer means an individual who is a member in good standing of the highest court of any State, including an individual who is in good standing of the highest court of one State and not under an order of any court or Federal agency suspending, enjoining, restraining, disbarring or otherwise restricting the attorney from practice before the bar of another State or Federal agency.
+Attorney or lawyer means an individual who is an active member in good standing of the bar of the highest court of any State.
 A non-lawyer means a person who is not an attorney or lawyer.

 Belief or believes means that the person involved actually supposed the fact in question to be true.
 A person's belief may be inferred from circumstances.